 - Garden Rose – There are two types of garden roses, old garden roses and modern garden roses.
 Modern garden roses include all species bred after 1867, and are known for their large bloom sizes, high petal counts, and bloom continuously throughout the year.

 - Holly – A quintessential part of Christmas, incorporating holly into your holiday decor is a long-standing tradition.
 Holly bushes have prickly leaves and only female plants are capable of producing bright red berries.

 - Arrowwood Vibernum Berries – Arrowwood Vibernum, also known as Vibernum Dentatum, are hardy shrubs that produce delicate white flowers during the spring.
 These plants are most attractive during the fall when their bluish-black berries are formed along with their foliage which turns golden yellow, red and purple.

 We hope that these Christmas centerpiece ideas will inspire your holiday table decor this year.
 Feel free to mix and match the various elements featured here to create your own unique holiday style.
+We have also found that Christmas ornaments can be included as supplemental decorations on holiday centerpieces.
 For more inspiration, browse our Christmas table centerpieces and make your holiday table sparkle for your friends and family to enjoy.

 www.plantzafrica.com | www.bhg.com | www.monrovia.com | www.gardeningwithherbee.com | www.helpmefind.com | www.gardeningknowhow.com 1, 2, 3 | www.aces.uiuc.edu | www.proteaworld.com.au | www.smgrowers.com | www.arborday.org | www.homeguides.sfgate.com | www.plants.randysnursery.com | www.extension.umn.edu